Margaret River glamping & yoga retreat, Australia

 • We pay a premium for all of our ‘green energy’ electricity produced from renewable sources

 * We glamp at the amazing Fair Harvest Permaculture Farm where passengers learn about sustainable living and farming.
 The farm is 160 hectares of old dairy country in what was once Jarrah/Karri forest.
 They also have areas set aside for rehabilitation projects and are planting forests.

-* On one three night stay, 12 passengers are able to only produce one supermarket size bag of rubbish with all other waste recycled or composted.
+* On one tour, 12 passengers are able to produce only one supermarket-size bag of rubbish, with all other waste recycled or composted.

-People* We use around 30 local Margaret River suppliers on this four day tour including Fair Harvest farm, wineries, farmgates, healers, yogi's and attractions, stimulating the local economy.
+* We use around 30 local Margaret River suppliers on this tour, including Fair Harvest farm, wineries, farmgates, healers, yogi's and attractions, stimulating the local economy.

 * We only work with suppliers and venues that have regenerative principles like us.

 * We purchase food for the tour in the Margaret River region and always give preference to local fresh produce from farmgates and small local businesses.